TheTota/PathsOfGlory/README.md

 TODO when the project is more clearly defined

 ## What sets this project apart?
+- Its fun gameplay mechanics
-- Its unique Gameplay and Universe
+- The unique visual style

 ### Core Gameplay Mechanics (Detailed)
-- Browse cube for problems
-  - TODO: details, how it works
-- Solve problem by resolving a quick puzzle
-  - TODO: details, how it works
+- Pick an AI commander to fight against
+- Unlock new commanders
+- Fight against AI commanders
+- Use SHIFUMI inspired mechanics during fights
+TODO: Add details

 ## Story and Gameplay